mibuthu/wp-link-view/readme.txt

 The purpose of this plugin is to to show the wordpress integrated links in a list or a slider by using a shortcode.
 It is also possible to include the images.
 Use the shortcode [linkview] to add the Links/Blogroll in your site.
 A detailed description of all available attributes to modify the output can be found on the admin page under Links -> Link View.
-An option page with all available attributes is available in the admin menu.
+An option page with all available attributes is available on this admin page.

 == Installation ==